Thursday 18 July 2019

 DC-DC converters & LED drivers;

-Picture right - Stipboard or Veroboard can be used for prototyping of finished one-off design.
-The prototype may be a mains power supply with switch-mode Lead-acid battery charging?
-This type of prototyping can be good to see how a function works but usually, the function does not work so well unless the design is not demanding.
+Picture right - Strip-board or Veroboard can be used for prototyping of finished one-off design.
+The prototype may be a mains power supply with switch-mode or with sensitive signals?
+This type of prototyping can be good to see how a function works but usually, the function does not work so well unless you think a lot about interaction of parts and signals.
+The point is not to look tidy but can look cluttered but be electrically very tidy.

 Alternative - Bicycle dynamo light and battery manager --- See Addendum at the bottom of the page and also see; Electronics-design-project-bicycle